More than 60% of Americans believe that prayer can heal. Here, we look into the research behind how and why this may be true.

 Emerging science is exploring the effect of intention on the body’s release of biophotons, known as ultraweak photon emissions (UPE).
-These photons are 1,000 times too small to be seen with the naked eye, but have been found to carry information from cell to cell, and into our DNA, and can be manipulated by intention.3, 4
+These photons, or particles of electromagnetic radiation, are 1,000 times too small to be seen with the naked eye, but have been found to carry information from cell to cell, and into our DNA, and can be manipulated by intention.3, 4

 Einstein discovered that photons can interact with each other instantaneously over great distances, which may be the quantum-based mechanism for distance healing.
 This effect, called spooky action at a distance, was discovered in the 1930s.

-The body’s release of UPEs or biophotons has been found to be affected by the observer as well as one’s intention.
+Recommended: 53810 The body’s release of UPEs, or biophotons, has been found to be affected by the observer as well.
 Meditation, for example, which is the observation of oneself, has been shown to change the output of UPEs and reduce the amount of reactive oxygen species (free radicals) in the human body.2, 3

-We are constantly emitting biophotons, and our skin has been found to be a UPE-trapping system, suggesting that humans both emit and receive biophotons, which are now known to be information-carrying messengers.3
+We are constantly emitting biophotons, and our skin has been found to be a UPE-trapping system, suggesting that humans both emit and receive information-carrying biophotons.3

 Could this new research be the explanation for distance healing or prayer?
 Stay tuned as we dig deeper into the power of our Inner Space!

 Disclaimer: While this emerging research is fascinating and offers exciting potential for future medical application, to date there is no replicated evidence that a healing effect from prayer or distance healing can be reproduced in a clinical setting.
 Prayer and distance healing should not be used as a substitute for conventional medical treatment.
 Always consult your medical practitioner before embarking on any course of treatment for a known or suspected medical condition.

 This story is part of a 6-article series on conscious healing and the restorative power or awareness, intention, and energy medicine.

 Read all of the stories: